eigenfoundation/eigengov/grants-oversight-council/transparency-report-template.md

 ***What is a Grant Initiative Transparency Report?***
-*A Transparency Report outlines a Grant Team’s retrospective on initiative grant allocations distributed in the season.*
+*A Transparency Report outlines a Grants Team’s retrospective on initiative grant allocations distributed in the season.*

 *The Transparency Report will have two versions of the same report to allow for the exclusion of information that may not yet be ready for public announcement.*